MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Removable-Packages/Removable-Packages.md

 > [!Note]
 >
-> To use this feature with Windows 10 IoT Enterprise LTSC 2021, you must first install an servicing update.
+> To use this feature with Windows 10 IoT Enterprise LTSC 2021, you must first install a servicing update.
 > - Option 1: Go to Start > Settings > Windows Update then check for and apply all available updates before proceeding.
 > - Option 2: Manually download and install  [KB5014023](https://support.microsoft.com/topic/june-2-2022-kb5014023-os-builds-19042-1741-19043-1741-and-19044-1741-preview-65ac6a5d-439a-4e88-b431-a5e2d4e2516a) or any of its successors.